AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 Now you'll notice zero balance (0 MATIC) in your wallet, To get test Matic for deployment and testing,<br>
 go to Matic Faucet -> Select Mumbai -> Paste wallet address -> Submit<br>
 Matic Faucet link: https://faucet.matic.network <br>
 Done! check your wallet, you'll see some Matic there.
-5 Matic are enough for deployment and testing the DApp.
 <br>
 <div align="center"><img src="https://user-images.githubusercontent.com/68826419/128877273-327f6d3d-24a2-4637-8392-004a1f62048a.png" /></div>